eclab/grains/dave/README.md

 - IN 3 can be set to output the CC normally reserved for POT 1.
 It will not output any CC value less than 8, as this likely indicates that IN 3 is disconnected.

-### What Doesn't Work Yet (or At All)
-There are a few other modes which have not been tested yet or are not working properly due to speed problems with GRAINS's serial ports:

-- USB DISTRIBUTOR BREAKOUT MODE.
-This is like USB Distributor Mode but routes Channel 2 out DIGITAL OUT, routes Channel 3 out AUDIO IN, and Routes Channel 4 out IN 3.
-  Unfortunately IN 3 is not reliable as a MIDI transmitter, and two output serial ports (DIGITAL OUT, AUDIO IN) are too slow, sometimes resulting in stuck notes.

-- USB MPE BREAKOUT MODE.
-This is like USB MPE Mode but routes Channel 2 out DIGITAL OUT, routes Channel 3 out AUDIO IN, and Routes Channel 4 out IN 3.
-  Unfortunately IN 3 is not reliable as a MIDI transmitter, and two output serial ports (DIGITAL OUT, AUDIO IN) are too slow, sometimes resulting in stuck notes.

-- INTERNAL TRIGGER MODE.
-This takes three different MIDI notes, notionally from a WonkyStuff MB/1, and generates drum triggers, similar to a WonkyStuff MTR/8.
-It's not been tested yet.

 ## About the Pot CCs